 Apple Won’t Let You Access Spotify on All Your Devices:

 We are all about ubiquity (being there for you wherever and whenever you want).
 And Spotify is lucky to be available for fans around the world on nearly every other speaker – except for Apple’s.
-Apple won’t allow us to be on HomePod and they definitely won’t let us connect with Siri to play your jams.
+Only recently, Apple announced that it will let us connect with Siri to play your jams…but fails to mention our name (“I want to play [X] on Spotify”) and your HomePod will default to Apple Music.
 And don’t forget about the Apple Watch.
 We were ready to be on devices months before Apple would even give us a shot – limiting your experience and choice.
 Of course, you can play Apple Music though.